-Joint CPUE standardization was conducted for the Indian Ocean albacore tuna based on Japanese, Korean and Taiwanese longline fisheries data up to 2020 to provide the WPTmT with information on abundance indices for use in the coming stock assessment for this stock.
-The intention was to produce reliable indices by increasing the spatial and temporal coverage of fishery data.
+Joint CPUE standardization was conducted for the Indian Ocean bigeye tuna based on Japanese, Korean and Taiwanese longline fisheries data up to 2020 to provide the WPTT with information on provisional abundance indices for use in the coming stock assessment for this stock.
+The intention was to produce combined indices by increasing the spatial and temporal coverage of fishery data.
 Due to the limitation of remote data access, an approach adopted among the three counties for the previous analyses of tropical tunas for IOTC and ICCAT was used to share only aggregated data.
 As an underlying analysis, a clustering approach was applied to account for the inter-annual changes of the target in each fishery in each region.
-For this purpose, a hierarchical clustering method with "fastcluster" was used, and the outputs of the finalized cluster were then used to assign the cluster label on fishery target to each catch-effort data.
-For standardizing the catch-per-unit-effort data, the conventional linear models and delta-lognormal linear models were employed for the shared aggregated data of monthly and 1° grid resolution in each region.
-The models were diagnosed by the standard residual plots and influence analysis.
+For this purpose, a hierarchical clustering method with "fastcluster" was used, and the outputs of the finalized cluster were then used to assign the cluster label on fishery target to each catcheffort data.
+For standardizing the catch-per-unit-effort data, the conventional linear models and deltalognormal linear models were employed for the shared aggregated data of monthly and 1° grid resolution in each region.
+Basically, the trend of CPUE was similar to that for the previous stock assessment.
+The models were diagnosed by the standard residual plots and influence analyses.